-We would like to express our appreciation to all the people who helped us find the right cases and offered us information on adult learning in Flanders.
+We would like to express our appreciation to all people that helped us finding the right cases and offered us information on adult learning in Flanders.
 We are very grateful to them.
-We would like to express our special thanks to all interviewees for giving us information on their organization, projects and policy and for their important and helpful comments on the draft version of this report.
+We would like to express our special thanks to all interviewees for giving us information on their organisation, projects and policy and for their important and helpful comments on the draft version of this report.

-RESEARCH QUESTIONS AND METHODOLOGY
+SECTION 1 RESEARCH QUESTIONS AND METHODOLOGY